Thora Silverthorne: Personal life

-After returning from Spain with her new husband Kenneth Sinclair-Loutit (whom she married in 1937), they lived together at 12 Great Ormond Street and had one daughter, Christina Ruth (1940–2009).
-Silverthorne divorced Sinclair-Loutit and in 1946 married the architect and fellow communist party member Cameron Nares Craig (1917–2012) in 1946.
-They had one son and two daughters, Tina, Lucy and Jonathan.
+After returning from Spain with her new husband Kenneth Sinclair-Loutit (whom she married in 1937), they lived together at 12 Great Ormond Street and had one daughter, Christina Ruth (1940–2009), later adopted by her second husband Cameron Nares Craig.
+Silverthorne divorced Sinclair-Loutit and in 1946 married the architect and fellow Communist Party member Cameron Nares Craig (1917–2012).
+They had one son and one daughter Lucy and Jonathan.
 They lived for 25 years at Lletyreos near Llanfyllin, Powys for 25 years before returning to London in 1995.

 She was also a friend of Arthur Horner, Clive Jenkins, and Frank Cousins.
+She was chosen to greet Pablo Picasso during his visit to the UK.

-Thora Silverthorne died in London in January 1999, having suffered from Alzheimer's disease and was commemorated with a funeral in Marylebone cemetery.
-During the funeral, the Welsh hymn Land of My Fathers, as performed in English by Paul Robeson, was played during the service.
+Thora Silverthorne died in London in January 1999, having suffered from Alzheimer's disease.
+She was commemorated with a funeral service in Marylebone Cemetery.
+The Welsh hymn "Land of My Fathers", as performed in English by Paul Robeson, was played during the service.
 In 2022 she was honoured with a Purple Plaque in Abertillery.